Descanonge/filefinder/docs/source/usage.rst

 Directories in pattern
 ++++++++++++++++++++++

 The pattern can contain directory separators.
-The :class:`~.finder.Finder` can explore sub-directories to find the files.
+The :class:`~.finder.Finder` will explore sub-directories to find the files.

 .. important::